Shophet: Etymology

 In Hebrew and several other Semitic languages, shopheṭ literally means "Judge", from the Semitic root Š-P-Ṭ, "to pass judgment".
 Cognate titles exist in other Semitic cultures, notably Phoenicia.

 Hebrew

-In the Hebrew Bible, the shofṭim were chieftains who united various Israelite tribes in time of mutual danger to defeat foreign enemies.
+In the Book of Judges in the Hebrew Bible, the shofṭim were chieftains who united various Israelite tribes in time of mutual danger to defeat foreign enemies.

 Phoenician

-In the various independent Phoenician city-states—on the coasts of present-day Lebanon and western Syria, the Punic colonies on the Mediterranean Sea, and in Carthage itself—a shofeṭ (Punic: šūfeṭ) was a non-royal magistrate granted control over a city-state, sometimes functioning much in the same way as a Roman consul; for example, both offices served a one-year term in pairs of two.
+In the various independent Phoenician city-states—on the coasts of present-day Lebanon and western Syria, the Punic colonies on the Mediterranean Sea, and in Carthage itself—the šūfeṭ, called in Latin a sūfes, was a non-royal magistrate granted control over a city-state, sometimes functioning much in the same way as a Roman consul.
+For example, both offices served a one-year term in pairs of two.

-The officeholder's role as a diplomatic executive, representative of a collective citizenry, is evidenced by an inscription written by the sufet Diomitus at Sidon in the late third century BC.
+The officeholder's role as a diplomatic executive, representative of a collective citizenry, is evidenced by an inscription written by the šūfeṭ Diomitus at Sidon in the late third century BC.
 He boasts of his chariot race victory at the Nemean Games in Greece, perpetuating political favor as "the first of the citizens" to do so.